 We try hard to influence the direction of our industry and the behavior of both the operators with whom we share the destination and that of our guests – whether they be on a guided experience or self-driving, and happen to be at the same place at the same time.

-From a best practice point of view, what makes Kangaroo Island exceptional as destination?
+From a best practice point of view, what makes Kangaroo Island exceptional as a destination?

 At present there is significant alignment between community values and those of the visitor population – that is, people come to Kangaroo Island for the same reasons why we as locals choose to live here.
 This has been recognised in the design of our development plan, the content of strategic tourism plans, and those of key agencies.
 It is also reflected in the establishment – 15 years ago – of the Tourism Optimisation Management Model (TOMM).